NotsumeChan/sdkPyGB/readme.md

 Before using PyGB, ensure you have necessary dependencies installed running:

 > [!WARNING]
-> I higly recomend using pypy for this kind of use
+> I higly recomend using pypy for this kind of use,
 > But you can easily use python (just spect worst performance)

 ```bash